tacogator/gatsby-themes/gatsby-theme-blog-material-clarisse/README.md

 ```

-## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+## Directory structue

+Clarisse theme follows the standard Gatsby project layout.

+An example blog project:

     .
+    ├── ...
+    ├── static
+    ├── content
+        ├── pages    // Static pages
+                └── about
+                    ├── index.mdx
+                    └── some-photo.jpg

+        └── posts    // One dir per article
+                └── article-about-sour-dough-bread
-    ├── node_modules
+                    ├── index.mdx
+                    └── sourdough.jpg
+    |
     ├── src
-    ├── .gitignore
-    ├── .prettierrc
-    ├── gatsby-browser.js
-    ├── gatsby-config.js
-    ├── gatsby-node.js
-    ├── gatsby-ssr.js
-    ├── LICENSE
+         ├── @tacogator
+                     └── gatsby-theme-blog-material-clarisse
-    ├── package-lock.json
+                             ├── components
+                                    └── theme.js   // Override default theme with your own
-    ├── package.json
+         ├── your-own-component.js

-    └── README.md
+    └── gatsby-config.js

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+1.  **`/content/pages`**: This directory contains all of the static pages.
+One dir per page.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+2.  **`/content/posts`**: This directory will contain all of the ariticles.
+One dir per article.
+Put photos in the dir.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser.
+3.  **`src`**: This directory contains your own custom pages or components.
+If you wish to override any Clarisse's components, please them in `src/@tacogator/gatsby-theme-blog-material-clarisse`.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+4.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
-These allow customization of default Gatsby settings affecting server-side rendering.

-9.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-10. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby